 “I was able to think, what do I want to do now, not what do I need to do,” he recalled.

-One of Derocher’s favorite teachers has been Chemistry Professor Sam Dillender.
-He has taken four chemistry courses with him.
+One of Derocher’s favorite teachers was Chemistry Professor Sam Dillender.
+He took four chemistry courses with him.

-A favorite spot on both the Middletown Campus and the Fauquier Campus for Derocher, who lives in Bealeton, is the Veterans Center.
+A favorite spot on both the Middletown Campus and the Fauquier Campus for Derocher, who lives in Bealeton, was the Veterans Center.

-“They see me all the time,” he said.
+“They saw me all the time,” he said.
 “It’s quiet.
 There’s always a place to study.
-I’m able to print stuff out, and staple and organize all my paperwork.
-I borrow their textbooks for classes.
-And, they always have snacks.
+I was able to print stuff out, and staple and organize all my paperwork.
+I borrowed their textbooks for classes.
+And, they always had snacks.

-“Everyone has been amazing and [school certifying official] Sharon Painter and [veteran academic advisor] Jeanmarie Corrado have been a great help.
-I like the small class sizes, the intimate environment at Laurel Ridge.
+“Everyone was amazing and [school certifying official] Sharon Painter and [veteran academic advisor] Jeanmarie Corrado were a great help.
+I liked the small class sizes, the intimate environment at Laurel Ridge.
 I didn’t think I would like some of the online aspects because I’m older, but I’ve liked them, too.”

 Laurel Ridge Community College was known as Lord Fairfax Community College until June 2022.
 For consistency purposes, the college will be referenced as Laurel Ridge going forward.